-- Grade TK-2 Scholars not meeting Local Benchmark targets of Advanced or Proficient in ELA or Mathematics and all English Language Learners. - Grade 3-6 Scholars who are not meeting Local Benchmark targets and score Basic and below on the Smarter Balanced Tests, English language learners. - Academically High Achieving Students - Student with active IEPs
+- Grade TK-2 Scholars not exceeding or meeting grade level standards, in ELA or Mathematics and all English Language Learners. - Grade 3-8 Scholars who are not meeting Local Benchmark targets and score exceeding or meeting grade level standards, English language learners. - · Academically High Achieving Students - Student with active IEPs